 The BTEC Level 3 (KS5) course offers learners the opportunity to develop their practical musicianship skills through a variety of solo and ensemble tasks and workshops.
 With over 20 units to choose from, the course content is very flexible, allowing us to accommodate learners’ strengths and preferred musical tastes.
 All assessments are tailor-made to suit each cohort and aim to develop learners’ musical awareness through practical work, written assessment and self evaluation.
 The course is continually assessed over a two year period, with no external examination.
 All work is formally assessed and graded and samples of learners’ work are examined annually by an external moderator.
 The BTEC Level 3 course serves as an ideal stepping stone to further education at college or university and has become a firmly recognised and well-respected qualification.
 It gives learners the opportunity to develop individual musicianship and technique, whilst developing a wide range of employability skills including communication, teamwork, problem solving, organisation, resilience and learning for life.

 We actively encourage ALL learners to participate in a wide range of extra curricular activities in order to enhance their learning, personal development and overall enjoyment of school life.
 We offer a varied extra-curricular programme including Choir, Vocal Group, Brass Group, String Group, Woodwind Group, Guitar Group and a growing School Orchestra.
-We also have a practise rota in place to enable learners to use the department to rehearse individually or in groups/bands during break and lunchtimes.
+We also have a practice rota in place to enable learners to use the department to rehearse individually or in groups/bands during break and lunchtimes.